dsasmblr/hacking-online-games/README.md

 [Reverse Engineering Network Protocols](https://www.reddit.com/r/ReverseEngineering/comments/yru6p/reverse_engineering_network_protocols/c5yijpt/?st=j6p93sze&sh=c88f98eb) | A very helpful comment from a Reddit post inquiring about reversing network protocols.
 [Deciphering MMORPG Protocol Encoding](https://stackoverflow.com/questions/539812/deciphering-mmorpg-protocol-encoding) | An informative discussion from a question on Stack Overflow.
 [Reverse Engineering of a Packet Encryption Function of a Game](https://reverseengineering.stackexchange.com/questions/8816/reverse-engineering-of-a-packet-encryption-function-of-a-game) | An informative discussion from a question on StackExchange.
+[Fuzzing Online Games](https://www.elie.net/static/files/fuzzing-online-games/fuzzing-online-games-slides.pdf) | This is the slide deck used for the DEFCON 20 talk linked in the videos section below.
+[Click here](https://www.elie.net/talk/fuzzing-online-games) for the main presentation page.
+[Kartograph (Game Hacking Tool)](https://www.elie.net/static/files/kartograph/kartograph-slides.pdf) | This is the slide deck used for the DEFCON 18 talk linked in the videos section below.
+[Click here](https://www.elie.net/talk/kartograph) for the main presentation page, and [click here](https://www.elie.net/static/files/openconflict-preventing-real-time-map-hacks-in-online-games/openconflict-preventing-real-time-map-hacks-in-online-games-slides.pdf) for an extended version of this slide deck.

 ### Videos